-It is recommended that you shut down your computer using the Shut Down command on the Windows[®] Start menu.
+It is recommended that you shut down your computer using the Turn Off command on the Windows[®] Start menu.
 Using other methods, including those listed here, may result in loss of unsaved data.

-If the Shut Down command does not work properly, proceed as follows:
+If the Turn Off command does not work properly, proceed as follows:

-- Restart the computer by pressing <Ctrl>+<Alt>+<Delete> to enter the Windows Security feature to close any application that can not close normally, and restart your system. - ☐ If this does not work, press the power button and hold it for at least four seconds.
+- Press <Ctrl>+<Alt>+<Delete>.
+If you have not changed the default settings, you will enter the Task Manager, where you can close any application that cannot close normally, and restart your system. - ☐ If this does not work, press <Alt>+<F4> to get to the Turn off computer screen, from where you can shut down or restart your computer. - If this does not work, press the power button and hold it for at least four seconds.
 This turns off the power. - Unplug the computer from the AC adapter and remove the battery pack from your computer.